-Shorting a stock, also known as short selling, “being short,” or simply “shorting,” is one way to potentially profit during a downtrend.
-This strategy is popular among savvy, risk-tolerant investors who have a knack for market research and predicting trends.
+Shorting a stock, also known as short selling, is one way to potentially profit from a stock’s price decline.
+When investors think a stock’s price will fall, they can sell borrowed shares, hope to buy them back at a lower price, and pocket the difference as profit.
+This strategy is popular among savvy, risk-tolerant investors with a knack for market research and predicting trends.

 What Is Shorting a Stock?